 We know that aging has to be a minimum of two years, but what about the barrel?
 All bourbon has to be aged in new barrels.
 These barrels are charred on the interior and consist of white oak.
 There are various levels of char depending on the aging process of the bourbon in the charred oak barrel, ranging from 1 to 4, which labels used to give their bourbon the flavor and taste that makes them unique.
 If you don’t know which one you prefer, you can always ask for help in your favorite liquor store.

 The law states that nothing is to be added to bourbon during the bottling process with the exception of water.
 No ingredients or mixtures can be added to the charred oak barrels to increase sweetness, alter the color, or enhance the flavor.

 Bourbons are bottled anywhere from 80 to 125 proof.
 If a distillery wants to lower the proof, the only thing that can be used is water.

 Bourbons do not have to be produced in any specific place in the United States.
 However, both a bottle of Maker’s Mark and Knob Creek are considered Kentucky Bourbons, since that is where they are both made.

 Types of Bourbon

 There are three distinct types of bourbons on the market.
 They are:

 With traditional bourbons, the grain component must use a mash which is more than 70% corn.
-The remaining portions of the bourbon are made up of barley and rye.
+The remaining portions of the bourbon are made up of barley and rye (The ingredient used to make Woodford Reserve Bourbon).
 These types of bourbon usually have a balanced flavor consisting of both spiciness and sweetness.